elugens/hello-javascript/docs/additional-questions/network-requests/long-polling.md

 ---

-### What is the difference between long and regular polling?
+### What is the difference between long and short polling?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main difference is that long polling is a much better way to poll the server because it is relatively easy to implement and delivers messages without delays.
-Regular polling can suffer from delays between requests of up to 10 seconds, and the server is bombed with a request every 10 seconds, leaving regular polling as a less than equitable way of polling.
+Regular polling can suffer from delays between requests of up to 10 seconds, and the server is bombed with a request every 10 seconds, leaving short polling as a less than equitable way of polling.
     </div>
   </div>
 </details>